KavishkaSasindu/Online_Book_Store/README.md

 ## 📘 About

-The Online Book Store project demonstrates a full-stack web application where users can browse and purchase books.
+The Online Book Store project demonstrates a full-stack web application where users can browse and purchase books(Not implemented Ye).
 It includes:

 - User registration and login
 - Role-based access control (Admin, Author, User)
 - JWT-based authentication
-- Book catalog management
+- Book catalog management (added cart also)

 This project serves as a practical example for developers interested in building secure, role-based web applications.